Holden's Lightning Flight

 The moment the gate was opened, the two Rolls-Royce Avon turbojets did exactly what was requested of them...the afterburners igniting, and the fires of hell erupting from the tail of the fighter jet.

 Thankfully, the lighting’s afterburners can be easily deselected with a simple push on the throttle gate key.
 Once pushed the afterburner would immediately disengage.
-Unfortunately Walter did not posses that tidbit of knowledge.
+Unfortunately, Walter did not possess that tidbit of knowledge.

 Now clear of the fuel truck, and the other jet, Holden was simultaneously nearing the end of the runway, and his life.
 There was only one thing he could do…pull back.